 Mental health problems can have a wide range of causes.
-In most cases, no one is sure precisely what the cause of a particular problem is.
-It's likely that for many people there is a combination of factors, although some people may be more deeply affected by certain things than others.
+It's likely that for many people there is a complicated combination of factors – although different people may be more deeply affected by certain things than others.

-The following factors could potentially trigger a period of poor mental health:
+For example, the following factors could potentially result in a period of poor mental health:

 - childhood abuse, trauma, or neglect